Ćevapi: Travnik-style ćevapi

-Travnički ćevapi originates from the city of Travnik in Bosnia and Herzegovina.
-The ćevapi are made with a combination of beef, veal, mutton, and lamb, with the addition of salt, pepper, and a bit of baking soda.
+Travnik-style ćevapi (Travnički ćevapi) are made with a combination of beef, veal, and lamb, with the addition of salt, pepper, and a bit of baking soda.
 When grilled, the meat is often brushed with a clear broth that was prepared with beef bones and mutton.
+The bread, locally called pitica, is dipped in the broth, then grilled for a short time.
+Once grilled, the ćevapi are placed into the pitica, and they are then topped with chopped onions.
+It is recommended to serve this ćevapi variety with yogurt on the side.